Bike Hubs Bike Hubs

 Time to Thrive Charitable Trust (Triple Teez)

 A third of Aucklanders currently ride bikes.
 Another third say access to a bike prevents them from cycling.
-Bike Hubs make it easier for existing and new cyclists to access affordable bikes, basic bike fixes, and local friendly guidance.
+Bike hubs make it easier for existing and new cyclists to access affordable bikes, basic bike fixes, and local friendly guidance.

 Bikes are key tools to reduce pollution, increase accessibility, and support local economies.
 Auckland Transport wants to make it easy for people to cycle, as we look to deliver on our promise of better journeys for all Aucklanders.

-• Environmental – Increasing access to bikes and encouraging bike usage
+• Environmental – increasing access to bikes and encouraging bike usage

 • Safety – getting unsafe bikes fixed, upskilling riders, and sharing best practices